 - Trying to update the affected issues result in server-side Internal errors, or in one case a "Parent task translation missing: en, activerecord, errors, models, issue, attributes, parent_issue_id, not_a_valid_parent" error

 I could only solve this so far by deleting and recreating all the affected issues, without form submission overlap.
 (Deleting the children alone seems insufficient; subsequent recreation fails.)

 (I don't know if this problem is specific to subtask creation, or affects all task creation; i'm not sure how to test the latter.)

-#2 Updated by Piet Delport over 7 years ago
+#2 Updated by Piet Delport almost 8 years ago

 That is, i've seen it not only with subtask creations, but with parent reassignments and other operations involving parent / child task relationship changes.